Pharmacotherapeutic group: Adrenergics in combination with anticholinergics for obstructive airway diseases. ATC code: R03AL01

 Fenoterol hydrobromide relaxes bronchial and vascular smooth muscle and protects against bronchoconstricting stimuli such as histamine, methacholine, cold air, and allergen (early response).
 After acute administration the release of bronchoconstricting and pro-inflammatory mediators from mast cells is inhibited.
 Further, an increase in mucociliary clearance has been demonstrated after administration of doses of fenoterol (0.6 mg).

-Clinical trials: Clinical efficacy and safety: In patients with asthma and COPD, better efficacy compared to its components ipratropium or fenoterol was demonstrated.
-Two studies (one with asthma patients, one with COPD patients) have shown that DUOVENT is as efficacious as double the dose of fenoterol administered without ipratropium but was better tolerated in cumulative dose response studies.
+Clinical efficacy and safety: In patients with asthma and COPD, better efficacy compared to its components ipratropium or fenoterol was demonstrated.
+Two studies (one with asthma patients, one with COPD patients) have shown that BERODUAL is as efficacious as double the dose of fenoterol administered without ipratropium but was better tolerated in cumulative dose response studies.

-In acute bronchoconstriction DUOVENT is effective shortly after administration and is therefore also suitable for treating acute episodes of bronchospasm.
+In acute bronchoconstriction BERODUAL is effective shortly after administration and is therefore also suitable for treating acute episodes of bronchospasm.

 Pharmacokinetics: The therapeutic effect of the combination ipratropium bromide and fenoterol hydrobromide is produced by a local action in the airway.
 The pharmacodynamics of the bronchodilation are therefore not related to the pharmacokinetics of the active constituents of the preparation.

-Fenoterol hydrobromide: Absorption: The absolute bioavailability following oral administration is low (approx. 1.5%).
+Fenoterol hydrobromide: The swallowed portion is mainly metabolised to sulphate conjugates.
+The absolute bioavailability following oral administration is low (approx. 1.5%).

-Distribution: Kinetic parameters describing the disposition of ipratropium were calculated from plasma concentrations after i.v. administration.
+Kinetic parameters describing the disposition of ipratropium were calculated from plasma concentrations after i.v administration.
 A rapid biphasic decline in plasma concentrations is observed.
-The apparent volume of distribution at steady-state (Vdss) is approximately 176 L (≈ 2.4 L/kg).
+The apparent volume of distribution at steady-state (Vdss) is approximately 176 L (≈2.4 L/kg).
 The drug is minimally (less than 20%) bound to plasma proteins.
-Non-clinical studies with rats and dogs, revealed that the quarternary amine ipratropium does not cross the blood-brain barrier.
+Preclinical studies with rats and dogs, revealed that the quarternary amine ipratropium does not cross the blood-brain barrier.